darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : To avoid double ups and washed pictures, filmic rgb applies a “gamma” compression reverting the output ICC gamma correction, so the middle-grey is correctly remapped at the end.
 To remove this compression, set the destination power factor to 1.0 and the middle-grey destination to 45%.

-## Workflow
+# workflow

 The filmic rgb module can seem pretty complex.
 The following is a proposed workflow for processing an image with filmic rgb to obtain a well-exposed picture from a RAW file.

-- Modify the exposure in the _exposure_ module so that the midtones are clear enough.
+- Modify the exposure in the [_exposure_](./exposure.md) module so that the midtones are clear enough.
 Do not worry about losing details in the highlights: they will be recovered by the next steps of the processing.

 - In filmic rgb, start with “neutral” parameters: set the the middle grey luminance to 18.45% in the scene tab, and set the contrast to 1 in the look tab.